 Mathematics Requirement.
-A mathematics course must be taken each enrollment until the requirement is fulfilled.
+A mathematics course must be taken every semester until the requirement is fulfilled.
 Both MATH 1330 and 1331 must be completed with grades of C or higher before taking some of the required sophomore business courses.

 Second Undergraduate Degree.
 No second bachelor's degree is conferred until the candidate has completed at least 24 semester hours (exclusive of credit by exam) after admission for the second degree.
 Students must be approved by the Undergraduate Services Center to seek a second degree and have at least a 2.75 GPA in their first degree.
 A second bachelor's degree sought by a student who did not graduate from a public Texas university must include the required core curriculum.

 Study Abroad.
 Students requesting permission to study abroad in business programs must have a minimum 2.75 Texas Tech GPA and lower-division core completed.
-Please check with the International Business programs office for specific program requirements.
+Please check with the Center for Global Engagement for specific program requirements.

-Summer Work.
-Coursework to be taken at other institutions must be approved by a Rawls College undergraduate advisor prior to enrollment.
+Transfer Work.
+Coursework taken at other institutions must be approved by a Rawls College undergraduate advisor prior to enrollment.
 Credit from other institutions is not calculated into the student's Texas Tech GPA.

 The Bachelor of Business Administration degree will be awarded to all students who fulfill the following minimum requirements:

-Application for Graduation.
-At least one year before the proposed graduation date, application for the degree must be made through the Undergraduate Services Center.
+Intent to Graduate.
+At least one year before the proposed graduation date, an intent to graduate must be filed with the Undergraduate Services Center.
 Graduation is attained by fulfilling the requirements for a B.B.A. degree using an eligible catalog edition.
 It is the student's responsibility to fulfill all catalog requirements.

 Students planning to take their first two years of work at a junior or community college should follow the lower-division degree plan.
-A maximum of 66 hours can be accepted provided none of the courses are vocational, workforce education, career, or upper-division courses (with the exception of BLAW 3391).
+A maximum of 72 hours can be accepted provided none of the courses are vocational, workforce education, career, or upper-division courses.

 Courses that are acceptable from a four-year institution are the lower-division requirements, junior-senior level economics courses (except ECO 3323 and 4332), free electives, and the following upper-division core: FIN 3320, ISQS 3344, MGT 3370 and 3373, MKT 3350, and BLAW 3391.
 The last 30 hours must be taken while registered in the Rawls College of Business.

-Students transferring from any institution must have at least a 2.75 GPA or higher on hours taken at any college or university (a minimum of 12).
+Students transferring from any institution must have at least a 3.0 GPA on a minimum of 18 hours from any college or university.
 Transfer credit is not used in the calculation of a student's Texas Tech grade point average.
 The Rawls College of Business has the authority for determining which transfer courses apply toward a B.B.A. degree program.
 Only free electives will be accepted as pass/fail.
 Official transcripts from all institutions are needed before the acceptance of transfer credit.

-Students requesting permission to transfer from another college at Texas Tech must have a 2.75 GPA or higher on a minimum of 12 credit hours.
+Students requesting permission to transfer from another college at Texas Tech must have a 3.0 TTU GPA on a minimum of 18 credit hours.
 A student is officially admitted to the college by a formal transfer completed by the Undergraduate Services Center.
 Upper-division business and economics courses will be used in the degree program if the student had a 2.75 GPA when the courses were taken and the B.B.A. lower-division business core was completed.
 No business administration minor course can be used in place of a major requirement unless approved at time of transfer.